Highfield | UK Funding For Qualifications | Apprenticeship Funding

 Apprenticeship Funding Bands

-There are a total of 30 different bands available.
-Their respective upper limits for available funding currently range from £1,500 (for band 1) all the way up to £27,000 (for band 30).
-These bands are not impacted by the age or location of the learner and training costs can be agreed between the employer and training provider (if the employer is not conducting the training).
+There are a range of different bands available.
+The respective upper limits for available funding currently range from £1,500 all the way up to £27,000.
+These bands are not impacted by the age or location of the learner, and training costs can be agreed between the employer and training provider (if the employer is not conducting the training).

-Full information is provided from the government and is available directly from Apprenticeship funding bands
+Full information is provided from the government and is available directly from the Skills England apprenticeships page.

 Accessing Funding